-Over the past forty years, the insurgence of vintage “found” media as a mostly-poignant, sometimes-hilarious document of society’s fringes has become inescapable.
+Over the past 4- years, the insurgence of vintage “found” media as a mostly poignant, sometimes hilarious document of society’s fringes has become inescapable.
 And much appreciated.
-From Jonas Mekas’s sprawling 1970 filmic diary Walden right on through to the Found Footage Festival, yesterday’s eccentricities are tomorrow’s cultural benchmarks.
+From Jonas Mekas’s sprawling 1970 film diary Walden right on through to the Found Footage Festival, yesterday’s eccentricities are tomorrow’s cultural benchmarks.
 Need tangible proof?
-Look no further than The Beaver Trilogy, in which the chance chronicle of one man’s obsession provides enough grist to inspire Sean Penn and Crispin Glover to dress in drag and belt out Olivia Newton-John’s “Please Don’t Keep Me Waiting”.
+Look no further than The Beaver Trilogy, in which the chance chronicle of one man’s obsession provides enough grist to inspire Sean Penn and Crispin Glover to dress in drag and belt out Olivia Newton-John’s “Please Don’t Keep Me Waiting.”

 One part documentary and two parts fictionalized reenactment of said documentary, The Beaver Trilogy is an experiment so distinct, layered, and brazenly raw that it eludes an appropriate cinematic analogy.
 As a film, it’s mesmerizing.
 As an extract of human psyche, it’s nearly debilitating.
 All together, it cannot — and should not — be ignored.

 “I’m the Beaver Rich Little.”